Commuter Jet Landed On Infield

 Key Takeaways:

-• The NTSB's preliminary report on a United Express Embraer 145 incident at Presque Isle, Maine, clarified that the aircraft repeatedly misaligned with the runway during two landing attempts, aiming for the infield rather than just a runway excursion.
+• The NTSB's preliminary report on a United Express Embraer 145 incident in Presque Isle, Maine, states the aircraft misaligned on both landing attempts, aiming for the infield between the runway and taxiway.

-• The incident resulted in injuries to two passengers and one crew member and occurred during moderate snow conditions.
+• The incident, which occurred during moderate snow, resulted in injuries to two passengers and one crew member.

 See a mistake?
 Contact us.